fbpx

 3. Server or Network Issues:

-If you see the message email delivery is temporarily disabled, then there is a technical problem with your email server or network infrastructure.
-Recipients’ inboxes may not receive emails on time if they are delayed, lost, or rejected during the delivery process.
+If you see the message “email delivery is temporarily disabled,” it indicates a technical problem with your email server or network infrastructure.
+Delays, losses, or rejections during the delivery process may prevent recipients’ inboxes from receiving emails on time.

 4. Internet Connectivity Issues:

-If disruptions occur in your internet connection or your email server’s connectivity, it can affect the delivery of your emails to the intended recipients, leading to a message that email delivery is temporarily disabled.
+If disruptions affect your internet connection or your email server’s connectivity, they can prevent the delivery of your emails to the intended recipients, leading to a message that email delivery is temporarily disabled.

 5. Bounced or Rejected Emails: